Black 6667 metres, CR75.8/145

 Magnificent large putting green below clubhouse with short-game area.
 Warm-up range.

 1/ Cotswold Downs found a unique area to store their fleet of golf carts – in the roof of the clubhouse!
-Most clubs have their cart barn under the clubhouse.
-The roof area has room for 84 carts sitting on a large slab of concrete which helps keep the rooms underneath stay cool in summer.
+The roof area has room for 84 carts sitting on a large slab of concrete which helps keep the rooms underneath cool in summer.

-5/ The club is run on a management basis reporting to a board of directors under chairman Keith Wakefield.
+4/ The club is run on a management basis reporting to a board of directors under chairman Gary Sweeney.
 There is no club captain.

 If you've played this course recently, why not tell us all about it?
 Follow the link to our review section, complete our grading criteria and give us some details on your experience.
 If selected, your review will appear amongst the course’s collection of player reviews.